Notonemorevet

 expecting a doctor to be available outside of set business hours

-To learn more about compassion fatigue and suicide in the veterinary profession or donate to veterinary professionals in crisis please visit
+To learn more about compassion fatigue and suicide in the veterinary profession or to donate to veterinary professionals in crisis please visit